 Heiken Ashi Strategy – Japanese Samurai Art

-Believe it or not, successful traders have the mindset of a Samurai, legendary Japanese warriors.
-Our Heiken Ashi strategy is descended from the samurai culture because it follows the same principles that guided the Japanese Samurai.
+Believe it or not, successful traders have the mindset of a Samurai, a legendary Japanese warrior.
+Our Heiken Ashi strategy is descended from the Samurai culture because it follows the same principles that guided the Japanese Samurai.

-Our team at Trading Strategy Guides believe the Samurai code of honor, known as Bushido, meaning warrior, has superior principles that are extrapolated and applied to trading in any market.
+Our team at Trading Strategy Guides believes that the Samurai code of honor, known as Bushido, meaning warrior, has superior principles that are extrapolated and applied to trading in any market.
+Like a warrior, you will need to be disciplined and pay close attention to the conditions in front of you.

-No matter our trading style (day trading, swing trading, trend following) you can implement this trading method to make better decisions.
-Here is how to identify the right swing to boost your profit.
+No matter your trading style (day trading, swing trading, trend following) you can implement this trading method to make better decisions.
+We also recommend learning how to identify the right swing to boost your profit.

-Let’s first start to try and understand what Heiken Ashi charting technique is.
-First, we will outline the rules of the Heiken Ashi trading system PDF.
+First, let's understand what the Heiken Ashi charting technique is.
+Then we will outline the rules of the Heiken Ashi trading system PDF.

 Another benefit is that we’re going to highlight some real trade examples to better understand the best Heiken Ashi PDF strategy.

 The three most widely used price settings are the bar chart, candlestick chart, and line chart.
-And then there are other less used charting techniques, such as the Heiken Ashi.
+And then there are other less-used charting techniques, such as the Heiken Ashi.
+The Heiken Ashi chart delivers a deep view of the market.
+Use it when making trades that require precise entries and exits.

-Simply put it, Heiken Ashi is a different way of displaying the price on our charts.
+Simply put, Heiken Ashi is a different way of displaying the price on our charts.

 Here is a typical EUR/USD candlestick chart: